-Table 28.
+Table 25.
 Early postemergence: Over-the-top. ence: Over-the- top.
-Chemical Product per Problem Weeds rate per acre acre Remarks & Precautions Controls most annual Glyphosate Numerous FOR USE ONLY ON COTTON VARIETIES DESIGNATED ROUNDUP grasses and broadleaf 0.75-1.0 lb ai brands and READY OR ROUNDUP READY FLEX.
-Some brands of glyphosate are weeds in conventional and formulations not registered for use on these varieties (see labels).
-For Roundup Ready reduced tillage production cotton, glyphosate may be applied over-the-top from emergence to the systems.
+58 201 ; Chemical Product per l4 Vi Problem Weeds rate per acre acre Remarks & Precautions rgi Controls most annual Glyphosate Numerous FOR USE ONLY ON COTTON VARIETIES DESIGNATED ROUNDUP nia grasses and broadleaf 0.75-1.0 lb ai brands and READY OR ROUNDUP READY FLEX.
+Some brands of glyphosate are Cof weeds in conventional and formulations not registered for use on these varieties (see labels).
+For Roundup Ready ton reduced tillage production cotton, glyphosate may be applied over-the-top from emergence to the Pr systems.
 Control or four true leaf stage.
-For Roundup Ready Flex cotton, glyphosate may be temporary suppression applied throughout the season over-the-top although there are maximum of many perennial weeds allowable rates set for various stages of cotton development (see label). including bermudagrass, Separate all over-the-top applications by at least 10 days.
-Glyphosate hemp dogbane, will be most effective as a component of a program that includes use norsenettle, nutsedges, of standard preplant incorporated, preemergence, and postemergence rhizome johnsongrass, herbicides.
-Adjuvant recommendations vary by glyphosate products. rumpetcreeper.
+For Roundup Ready Flex cotton, glyphosate may be odı temporary suppression applied throughout the season over-the-top although there are maximum ıcti of many perennial weeds allowable rates set for various stages of cotton development (see label). on including bermudagrass, Separate all over-the-top applications by at least 10 days.
+Glyphosate Gui hemp dogbane, will be most effective as a component of a program that includes use ide horsenettle, nutsedges, of standard preplant incorporated, preemergence, and postemergence rhizome johnsongrass, herbicides.
+Adjuvant recommendations vary by glyphosate products. trumpetcreeper.
 See labels for specification.
 Observe all labels regarding seasonal maximums and take extreme caution to avoid drift to adjacent vegetation.

-Table 28 Early nostemergence: Over-the-ton (cont.)
-Gonco: Over-the- ton (cont.) lable 20.
-Early posterier gence.
-Over-une- top. (cont.)
-Chemical Product per Problem Weeds rate per acre acre Remarks & Precautions Controls many annual Glufosinate Ignite 280 FOR USE ONLY ON COTTON VARIETIES DESIGNATED LIBERTY broadleaf weeds and 0.42-0.55 lb ai 2.43 lb ai/gal LINK.
-Apply postemergence over-the-top to cotton at emergence until the suppresses annual 22.0-29.0 early bloom stage of cotton development.
-Most weeds require an initial grasses in conventional tl oz Ignite 280 application of no less than 22.0 fl oz/A, and some biennial and reduced tillage weeds may require an initial rate of 39 oz.
-Ignite 280 can be applied production systems. as a burndown herbicide prior to planting or prior to emergence of any Suppression may be conventional or transgenic cotton variety.
-Apply a minimum of 29.0 fl expected of pigweed spp. oz/A of Ignite 280 for burndown of existing weeds.
-For best results apply and most grasses after to emerged, young actively growing weeds.
-If environmental conditions just a single glufosinate prevent timely applications, a single burndown application of up to 43.0 application. fl oz/A of Ignite 280 may be made.
+Table 25.
+Early postemergence: Over-the-top. (cont.) ence: Over-the- top. (cont.)
+Chemical Product per Problem Weeds rate per acre acre Remarks & Precautions Controls many annual broadleaf weeds and suppresses annual grasses in conventional and reduced tillage production systems.
+Suppression may be expected of pigweed spp. and most grasses after just a single glufosinate application.
+Glufosinate 0.42-0.55 lb ai lgnite 280 2.43 lb ai/gal 22.0-29.0 fl oz FOR USE ONLY ON COTTON VARIETIES DESIGNATED LIBERTY LINK.
+Apply postemergence over-the-top to cotton at emergence until the early bloom stage of cotton development.
+Most weeds require an initial lgnite 280 application of no less than 22.0 fl oz/A, and some biennial weeds may require an initial rate of 39 oz.
+Ignite 280 can be applied as a burndown herbicide prior to planting or prior to emergence of any conventional or transgenic cotton variety.
+Apply a minimum of 29.0 fl oz/A of Ignite 280 for burndown of existing weeds.
+For best results apply to emerged, young actively growing weeds.
+If environmental conditions prevent timely applications, a single burndown application of up to 43.0 fl oz/A of Ignite 280 may be made.
 If more than 29.0 fl oz/A are used in any single application, the season total may not exceed 72.0 fl oz/A including all application timings.
 If 29.0 fl oz/A are applied for burndown, two in-season maximum maybe made.
-If 30.0-42.0 fl oz/A of Ignite 280 ⋖ may be made for a total of 72.0 fl oz/A. See label for registered tank mixes with other labels and plant back intervals to rotational crops.
-The planting restriction to cotton or soybean is 0 days following application of Ignite 280; the restriction for small grains, root and tube vegetables, and leafy vegetables is 20 days and other crops are 180.
+If 30.0-42.0 fl oz/A of Ignite 280 are applied for burndown, a single in-crop application of 22.0-29.0 fl oz/A may be made for a total of 72.0 fl oz/A. See label for registered tank mixes with other labels and plant back intervals to rotational crops.
+The planting restriction for small grains, root and tube vegetables, and leafy vegetables is 20 days and other crops are 180.
 Ignite 280 may be mixed with Dual or Staple herbicides for postemergence over-the-top applications to enhance weed control and/or provide residual control.
 Extreme care must be used to avoid drift to adjacent crops or other desirable vegetation.
 Do not graze or feed treated cotton.
-See label for more details.
+See label for